-- 18. Phase out single useplastics multi-layered, single use plastic packaging and products and modify manufacturing in order to reduce packaging and phase out non-recoverable plastic materials. - 19.
-Stop the production and use of plastic in non-recoverable items, such as microbeads in personal care products and cosmetics. - 49.20.
-Ban the following plastic items: food wrappers, containers, straws, stirrers, shopping bags, utensils, cups, personal care products containing or packaged in plastic, take-out containers, and cigarette lighters.
+- 18. Phase out single-useplastics and modify manufacturing in order to reduce_packaging and phase out non-recoverable plastic materials. - 19.
+Stop the production and use of plastic in non-recoverable items, such as microbeads in personal care products and cosmetics.